 An individual does not have to have an actual gene mutation to have the same or similar symptoms: problems with ushering out toxins from the body.

 I am one such patient.
 I do not have the gene mutation.
-But I supplement with certain B vitamins because my body behaves as if I do.
-I need all the help I can get with detoxification (which is why I also use an infrared sauna, dry brush and take regular detox baths).
+But I supplement and use certain modalities because my body behaves as if I do.
+I need all the help I can get with detoxification (which is why, in addition to having an electric stove, I use a sun lamp, an infrared sauna, dry brush and take magnesium baths).

 So what does Lynch say about gas?
 He has a strong opinion: